STRANGER IN THE LEAVING

 like hydrogen and oxygen make water.

-Though now it’s all tears frozen on the moon.
+Though now it’s all tears frozen on

 Good-bye my lovely